 - Don’t make assumptions about transgender people’s sexual orientation, desire for hormonal or medical treatment, or other aspects of their identity or transition plans.
 If you have a reason to know (e.g., you are a physician conducting a necessary physical exam, a nurse providing some kind of intimate care, or you are a person who is interested in dating someone who you think might be transgender), ask.

 - Don’t confuse gender nonconformity with being transgender.
 Not all people who appear androgynous or gender nonconforming identify as transgender or desire gender affirmation treatment.

 - Keep the lines of communication open with the transgender person in your life.

 - Get support for yourself in processing your own reactions.
-It can take some time to adjust to seeing someone you know well transitioning.
+It can take some time to adjust to seeing someone transitioning whom you know well.
 Having someone close to you transition can be challenging, especially for partners, parents, and children.
 You are not alone.
 Mental health professionals and support groups for family, friends, and significant others of transgender people can be useful resources.

 - Advocate for transgender rights, including social and economic justice and appropriate psychological care.
 Respectfully challenge transphobic behavior when you encounter it.

 - Familiarize yourself with the local and state or provincial laws that protect transgender people from discrimination.